pjlintw/CL20/assignment3/README.md

   --draw_tree=data/atis-test-sentences-draw.txt
 ```

-Note that the CKY parser will parse the `atis-test-sentences.txt` file for roughyl 9 minutes.
+Note that the CKY parser will parse the `atis-test-sentences-100.txt` file for roughyl 9 minutes.
 We sugguest you to replace it with a smallar file `atis-test-sentences-draw.txt`.
 The grammar file `atis-grammar-cnf.cfg` is included in the code.
 The code will load the grammar.

 ```
 python main.py \